Free Financial Analysis Course

 In accounting and finance, financial statements are any reports that display a business or company's financial health (sales, expenses or profits) or financial position (assets, liabilities or equity).
 Generally, financial statements refer to two specific financial reports: the profit and loss statement and the balance sheet.

-Sometimes, the profit and loss statement is called the statement of comprehensive income.
-Sometimes, the balance sheet is called the statement of financial position.
+Sometimes, the profit and loss statement is called the statement of comprehensive income, and the balance sheet is called the statement of financial position.

-Reading, understanding and analysing financial statements is a handy skill.
+Reading, understanding and analysing financial statements is not just a handy skill.
+Financial analysis is a must if a company wishes to grow and stay solvent.

 -